Turn Down The Thermostat! Energy Saving Solution?

 With everyone still in the throes of winter, and six more weeks predicted, you might be wondering how you can save energy for the rest of the cold months ahead.
 If you’re like most homeowners, you probably noticed a spike in your last heating bill, and although it can be expected, it certainly isn’t welcome!
 Most Northern Virginia residents begin to question how they can save energy and money when they start to feel the hammer coming down on their wallets.
 Many of you have heard that turning your thermostat down can save energy…although there has also been a rumor that it actually uses more energy because you end up supplementing with space heaters and your gas fireplace to keep warm.
 Well, we’re here to set the record straight!

 Here are the cold, hard facts.
 If you choose to keep your thermostat at 68 degrees during the day and just about 62 degrees in the evening, you can give your heating system a break AND save up to 50% of your monthly utility bill.

 Although this might sound like a bad solution for those of us who are continuously cold, even with the heat blasting, we’ve got a couple of reasons why you should consider keeping your thermostat on these average levels.

 1. You’ll save money

-2. Gas is more expensive then electric...use the fireplace
+2. Gas is more expensive than electricity…use the fireplace

-Although this one is a little tricky, because it's STILL using funds, electric is less expensive then gas.
-So if you're watching a movie in your living room and you want to flip on your gas fireplace, go ahead, it won't cost as much money as heating your entire home at 72 degrees!
+Although this one is a little tricky because it’s STILL using funds, electricity is less expensive than gas.
+So if you’re watching a movie in your living room and you want to flip on your gas fireplace, go ahead, it won’t cost as much money as heating your entire home at 72 degrees!

 3. 68 degrees is a healthy temperature for your body